 - Research your subject options and your career ideas

 - Take time to think through your decision

-- You may hear lots of different ideas and opinions.
+- Make an informed decision.
+You may hear lots of different ideas and opinions.
 Check the facts out for yourself

 Get help with choosing subjects and courses.
 Find out the entry requirements, jobs of the future, career ideas, and your learning style.

 Understand qualification levels and why they matter.
 Learn about qualifications, including NVQs, GCSEs, BTECs, A levels, degrees and HNDs.

 Get help and advice to navigate through the start of a new course, dealing with nerves and pressures, finances, and planning your time.